 A 180-foot section of the highway fell in the heart of the city after materials stored underneath caught fire March 30.
 The pressing question for much of the city is how to get around the closed road, a major artery for residents and travelers.
 But there are also questions about why the bridge collapsed.

 Professor Kimberly Kurtis told the Atlanta Journal-Constitution in the hours immediately after the collapse that she wasn’t familiar with the specific bridge, but “if this were a reinforced concrete structure, the fire would have had to burn long and hot to impact the steel (within).

 "Concrete is hydrated.
-It has water in it's structure, so it's literally boiling.
-It's trapped within the concrete and the only way to escape it to create cracks," Kurtis said.
+It has water in its structure, so it's literally boiling.
+It's trapped within the concrete and the only way to escape is to create cracks," Kurtis said.

 What’s more, the damage could extend beyond solely the collapsed section, said Reginald DesRoches, the Karen and John Huff School Chair.